mingkaic/tenncor/design.md

 	- tensor wraps shape and raw data

-	- tensorshape represents shape information
+	- tshape represents shape information

 	- tensor manipulator is a delegate for changing raw data